mbridak/not1mm/README.md

 ## Changes of note

+- [23-4-20] Added ARRL DX CW and SSB.
+Hid the 'Radio dots', cause they currently do nothing.
+Hid the CW speed combo box if it's not a CW contest.
 - [23-4-18] Added voice keying.
 Fixed a bunch of crashes.
 Added PTT to rigctld.
 - [23-4-15] Corrected tabstops on new contest screen.
 Changed project state to BETA.
 - [23-4-12] Dynamic log window columns.
 Reload settings after changes saved.
 Altered JIDX displayed log columns.
 - [23-4-11] Add about dialog.
 Fix crash when previous working DB is erased.
 Add CQ WW CW and SSB.
 When entering station settings, after entering callsign and grid, the cqzone, ituzone, country, latitude and longitude will auto fill.
 - [23-4-10] Added Configure Settings dialog.
 Added CW keyer and CAT control settings to Configure Settings dialog.
 - [23-4-6] Added JIDX contest.
 Added {SNT} and {SENTNR} CW macros.
 Added a menu item to open then CW macros data file in your systems preferred text editor.
 - [23-4-5] Fixed crash caused by lists not being lists.
 Filled out some existing code stubs in the Field Day plugin.
 Fixed log window not showing current contest Q's.